+Sexual assault can happen to anyone, anytime, anyplace.
 Survivors of sexual violence often experience fear, shock, numbness, disbelief, shame, anger and feelings of a loss of control over their lives.
-These feelings do not mean you are going crazy.
-You have experienced a major crisis in your life.
-You may find it hard to trust people, and going about your normal routine may be a tremendous effort.
-Crises of any kind are easier to cope with when there are supportive people close by, people who accept and understand your feelings; people who can help you obtain information you may need, and people who care.
+Sexual assault victims may find it hard to trust people, and going about a normal routine may require tremendous effort.
+Crises of any kind are easier to cope with when there are supportive people close by, who accept and understand these feelings.

-- Evaluate your risk of pregnancy.
+- Evaluate risk of pregnancy.

-- Offer you medication to reduce your risk of contracting a sexually transmitted disease.
+- Offer medication to reduce risk of sexually transmitted disease.

 If sexual assault victims have injuries requiring treatment, the Emergency Department staff will evaluate and treat the injuries.
 This examination is separate from the one done to collect evidence.
 The charges associated with injury treatment are not covered by the SART Program and will be billed to medical insurance, or other arrangements can be made.